ncbateman/weather/Readme.md

 ## Basic Authentication

-The API endpoints are secured with Basic Authentication.
+The API endpoint `forecast` is secured with Basic Authentication.
 Use the following credentials for access:

 ```
 Username: admin